 I don’t know why I was so successful for so many years and suddenly became invisible.
 At least I know the truth and can fix it and change my bad luck.

-If you have dyslexia, the publishing industry can bind you, break you, chew you up and spit you out.
+If you have dyslexia, the publishing industry can bind you, break you, chew you up, and spit you out.
 It can make you doubt yourself.
 Every rejection I read without explanation caused me to manifest an existential crisis of my own.
 Does my writing matter?
 Am I a writer?

 Finally, I found some peace of mind with honesty, self-acceptance, and Grammarly.

 Yes, the truth hurt to read.
-I’ve heard it far too long.
+I’ve heard it for far too long.
 It’s disheartening that my grammar can overshadow 110+ publications in the United States and Europe, 12 national awards, and my credentials, talents, skills, and accolades.
 It’s a mystery why all of a sudden, my grammar has caused so many issues.
 It makes me sad for younger generations, the children, because what kind of message does that send out.
 “Kids, you can be anything you want to be, so long as you don’t have a learning disability.”

 Do I dare to dream of being a writer, even though I am dyslexic?
 Hell yes, I dare to dream of being a New York Times Best Seller.

 True, being a dyslexic writer is an oxymoron and most employers, especially editors, don’t want to have to put in, what they feel, is extra work to accommodate someone’s disability.
 There is a lack of compassion and awareness surrounding dyslexia.
 Nonetheless, I will no longer hide my learning disability because I am not disabled.
 I am unique, and my mind works differently.
 I am proud of all my achievements, accomplishments, and accolades.
-Even my failures that helped me grow.
-If I can achieve all, I did with my bad grammar.
+Even my failures helped me grow.
+If I can achieve all I did with my bad grammar.
 What goals can’t I reach with enhanced and improved grammar?